 The process of changing your address

-When you move house, you’ll need to inform many people about your change of address.
-This ranges from your family to your employer, and from your children’s schools to your bank.
-Below is a change of address checklist, with the list of people broken up into different categories for easier sorting.
+When you move house, you’ll need to inform many people of your change of address.
+Below is a list of places to change your address broken up into personal, work-related, local authorities, household, utilities, educational, medical, vehicle, financial, recreational, insurance, for easier sorting.

 Let your friends know that you’ll be moving house so that they know what’s new in your life!
 Especially if you’re moving far away, your friends deserve to know that you’re relocating to a new home.

 Letting your family know is something we all know to do.
 Even though it’s quite an obvious addition to this list, it never hurts to be thorough!

 Your employer should know of your impending move because they’ll need to update your contact information.
 Also, your removal company will need to know your new address for your payroll.

 Inform HM Revenue and Customs (HMRC) about your change of address through this site.
 Updating your address will affect your information of Income Tax, National Insurance, State Pension, tax credits, and Child Benefits.

 You’ll need your National Insurance (NI) number to be up to date since the DVLA, HMRC, and your removal company uses it to identify you.
 You’ll need your NI number ready to make the change.

 Visit your corresponding council website for specific information on notifying local authorities about your change of address.
 On the other side of this, don’t forget to apply for council tax in your new area after you’ve moved as well!

 Re-register on the electoral roll of your new area.
 Go to the Register To Vote government website to go through the process and update your address.